jonathansayer/CV/README.md

 #### Passion
 - Building new products and working with new technologies gives a sense of incomparable pride and satisfaction.
-- The Makers Academy experience was 12 weeks of hard work and frustration while constantly meeting and overcoming obstacles.
-However, I have fallen in love with coding and I cannot imagine a career without it.
+- Fallen in love with coding and cannot imagine a career without it.

 ## Education